Chemical and Biological Engineering

 Equivalent with CBEN120,

-(I, II) This Course provides students with laboratory exercises that complement lectures given in CBEN303, the second semester introductory course in Biology.
+This Course provides students with laboratory exercises that complement lectures given in CBEN303, the second semester introductory course in Biology.
 Emphasis is placed on an examination of organisms as the products of evolution.
 The diversity of life forms will be explored.
 Special attention will be given to the vertebrate body (organs, tissues and systems) and how it functions.
-Co-requisite or Prerequisite: CBEN303 or equivalent.
-3 hours laboratory; 1 semester hour.
+Co-requisite or 3 hours laboratory; 1 semester hour.
+Prerequisite: CBEN303 or equivalent.

 View Course Learning Outcomes